pippinbarr/cart263-2021/topics/data/web-storage-api.md

 ---

+## Viewing `localStorage` or `sessionStorage`

+It's possible to view the data being stored using the developer tools of your browser!
+You can even delete elements from storage there.

+In **Chrome**'s developer console go to the "Application" menu and select "Local Storage" or "Session Storage" and then the URL for the running program.

+In **Firefox**'s developer console go to the "Storage" menu and select "Local Storage" or "Session Storage" and then the URL for the running program.

+There are buttons to delete selected data or clear all the data.
+Handy!

+---

 ## Remembrance

 So, the Web Storage API allows us to save and load any kind of data we want in the user's browser.
 This lets us write programs that **remember** things, and this can be very **useful** as well as potentially very **interesting**.